The 14 Most Romantic Restaurants In LondonThe best London restaurants for a properly romantic dinner.

-Romantic restaurants can take many forms, whether you’re looking for candle light to flicker off your wine glass, or are brushing fingers after agreeing to split the last spring roll.
-London is full of romantic restaurants, moody, wine-filled, bustling, and otherwise.
-No matter what kind of romantic spot you’re looking for, this guide has some of the best dinner options across London.
+Romantic restaurants can take many forms, whether you’re looking for candlelight to flicker off your wine glass, or hidden nooks where you can brush fingers after agreeing to split the last spring roll.
+London is full of romantic restaurants—moody, wine-filled, bustling, and otherwise.
+No matter what kind of spot you’re looking for, this guide has some of the best dinner options across London.

 OTT foliage and dramatic chandeliers in a rustic Georgian mansion are scientifically proven to induce feelings of love.
 Or at least strong ‘like’.
 And conveniently, this British restaurant in Vauxhall has both of those things.
-Despite having more light bulbs than a lighting showroom, the mood here is always set to romance.
-The menu, which is filled with things like courgette fritters with coconut yoghurt, Brixton crab egg noodles, and a burrata omelette that tastes as extra as it sounds, all mean that this is a memorable meal in a romance novel-worthy setting.
+Despite having more light bulbs than a lighting showroom, the mood at Brunswick House is always set to romance.
+The menu, which is filled with things like courgette fritters with coconut yoghurt, Brixham crab egg noodles, and a burrata omelette that tastes as extra as it sounds, all mean that this is a memorable meal in a romance novel-worthy setting.

 If you’ve got a single romantic bone in your body, Andrew Edmunds will locate it.
 Open since 1985, this old-school Soho restaurant with a European-inspired menu has been making people fall in love for almost four decades.
 But not just in love with whoever’s on the other end of the table—in love with this moody, candlelit restaurant.
-You’ll order from a menu scrawled on a chalkboard, with dishes like cauliflower soup that will make you consider cracking out your nutribullet for something other than peanut butter milkshakes, to rigatoni with borlotti beans so wholesome it’ll remind you to give your grandma a call.
+You’ll order from a menu scrawled on a chalkboard—dishes like the cauliflower soup will make you consider cracking out your Nutribullet for something other than peanut butter milkshakes.
+And rigatoni with borlotti beans is so wholesome it’ll remind you to give your grandma a call.

 Llewelyn’s is one of the most effortlessly romantic restaurants in London.
 A wildly charming neighbourhood spot in Herne Hill, this is binge-watching Richard Curtis films in glorious, grilled fish and île flottante-packing form.
 Seriously, we once saw an actual bird’s nest in their fairy light-wrapped tree outside.
 The best part?
-The food is both sophisticated but still downright comforting.
+The modern European food is both sophisticated but still downright comforting.
 Pop to their equally quaint, next-door wine bar, Lulu’s, after dinner for a nightcap.

 Campania & Jones is a restaurant where romances are formed or rekindled, whether that be across the candlelit table, or with a plate of ravioli you’re thinking about eloping with.
 In fact, pretty much everything about this dreamy Italian spot in Hackney shows off heart and tastefulness.
 From the back room where pasta is made all day, to the antique and candle-filled space that makes the villa from Call Me By Your Name look like Trainspotting, to the shared table of families tucking into tiramisu.
 It’s a restaurant filled with love.

 Caravel is a candlelit barge that’s permanently moored between Old Street and Angel.
-Its intimate cabin dining room is matched by simply cooked, bistro-ish food that dots around from thickly-stuffed prawn toast to a chicken liver pâté so smooth that an influencer would be forgiven for trying to contour with it.
-The flickering mood lighting, a wine list that stays below the £40 mark, and the extremely cannily placed cocktail barge, Bruno’s, next door makes for a memorable restaurant that’s as romantic as it is reasonable.
+Its intimate cabin dining room is matched by simply cooked bistro-ish food that dots around from thickly stuffed prawn toast to a chicken liver pâté so smooth that an influencer would be forgiven for trying to contour with it.
+The flickering mood lighting, a good-value wine list, and the extremely cannily placed cocktail barge, Bruno’s, next door makes for a memorable restaurant that’s as romantic as it is reasonable.

-Jin Kichi’s intimate two-person booth is a date night of dreams.
-The neighbourhood izakaya-style Japanese spot in Hampstead is a popular restaurant for romances young and old in NW3.
-With fish being expertly cut at the sushi counter and sizzling skewers being rotated around the robata grill, there is plenty to fall in love with here.
+Jin Kichi’s intimate two-person booth is a date night table of dreams.
+The neighbourhood izakaya-style Japanese spot in Hampstead is a popular restaurant for romances young and old in NW3 and, with fish being expertly cut at the sushi counter and sizzling skewers being rotated around the robata grill, there is plenty to fall in love with here.
 Even if you’re not in that booth there’s an irresistible excitement around the room that, judging by the regulars, has been around for a few anniversaries.

-There’s much to be said about lighting when it comes to choosing a date night restaurant and, in Oren, Dalston has the most delicious, dimly-lit restaurant in east London.
+There’s much to be said about lighting when it comes to choosing a date night restaurant and, in Oren, Dalston has the most delicious, dimly lit restaurant in east London.
 It’s a tiny space where knees touch and hearts flutter—whether it’s to do with the person opposite you, or the Jerusalem mixed grill remains to be seen.
 Everything at this Tel Aviv-inspired spot, from marinda tomatoes, to hake and herb-stuffed pitta, is tremendous.
 If a showy shebang isn’t your vibe, this restaurant more than likely is.
 If bread is your vibe, well, then this restaurant is a must.